lukemunsch/promo-sales-review/README.md

 ### Google Cloud Platform

 This requires the most complex setting up as this creates additional files that must be suitably and correctly added in specific ways.
+The process is listed in steps below to creating API Credentials:
+- Create new project (so that credentials are specific to project), rename it and open,
+- Choose the APIS and services from menu and choose library,
+- select the programs that are in use; Google Drive to start off with as this is the storage space for the project.
+You would add google sheets api after completing the credentials part for drive api (you dont need to create the credentials for the sheet as well.)
+- Once selected, you will need to enable the app, then create credentials from option on right:
+    - Select which API to link (th app you selected),
+    - Select which data to use (Application)
+    - Select 'Not planning to use with compute engines'
+    - Create a service name and click 'Create'
+    - Make sure you make yourself editor on next section
+    - Leave grant users access blank, then select Done.
+- You will now see the service account you created on the next page,
+- Choose the keys tab and create a new key
+- select json file.

 ### Terminal